Table of Contents

 The first step in the mediation process is the introductory call.
 During this call, the mediator will briefly meet with each spouse individually, usually for 10-15 minutes, to discuss their interests and explain the process.
 The mediator may ask some initial questions to gauge whether mediation is appropriate for the couple’s situation.
 This initial call helps both parties understand what to expect from mediation and allows them to ask any questions they may have about the process, confidentiality, and timelines.

 As these critical issues are discussed, the mediator carefully records the agreements reached.
-Mediation fosters a more peaceful and collaborative approach, helping both parties avoid the hostility and uncertainty that often accompany traditional divorce litigation.
+Mediation fosters a more peaceful and collaborative approach, helping both parties avoid the hostility and uncertainty that often accompany traditional divorce litigation in busy New York City courts.

 Divorce mediation offers a constructive alternative to traditional litigation, allowing couples to work collaboratively with the assistance of a mediator to reach mutually agreed-upon terms for their divorce.
 In Manhattan, working with a divorce mediation attorney can help streamline the process and ensure that the final agreement is fair, comprehensive, and legally enforceable.